Nuitka/Nuitka-website/site/posts/nuitka-release-22.rst

    the ``@asyncSlot`` the same way.
 Added in 2.1.1 already.

--  Added new kind of warning of ``plugin`` category and use it in the Nuitka Package configuration to inform ``matplotlib`` users to select a GUI backend via plugin selection.
+-  Added new kind of warning of ``plugin`` category and use it in the Nuitka Package Configuration to inform ``matplotlib`` users to select a GUI backend via plugin selection.
 Added in 2.1.4 already.

 -  Zig: Added support for ``zig`` as CC value.
 Due to it not supporting